sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### Activate Articles

-All you'll need to do is activate the Articles extension.
+First, you'll need to activate the Articles extension.

-There is no additional setup required.
+### Extension Settings

+Underneath the extension description, you should see a settings-link appear.
+You can also find this link under "SEO" in the admin sidebar, but you may need to refresh the page first.

+On the Extension Settings page, you can assign which post types should support the Articles markup, and what the default Articles type should be.

+Moreover, you can enable the Google News sitemap.
+Restrictions apply.
+For more information, see the [Articles FAQ](#faq).

+### Post Settings

-On every post, you can set the Article Type under the Structure tab.
+On every supported post type edit-screen, you can set the Article Type under the Structure tab.

-Every WordPress post, if the rendered data is valid, will have Articles data outputted in the header through a JSON-LD script.

 [tsfep-image id="3"]